AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 **Q**: If I add a lesson on the day of the lesson itself, is it counted as being outdated?<br>
 **A**: No, your lesson will only delete/update itself (depending on the type of the lesson) after the date of the lesson has passed.
 For example, if today is `2025-12-29` and your lesson is set on that day.
 It will only be considered outdated on `2025-12-30`.

+**Q**: How can we update the exact time of the lesson in hours ?<br>
+**A**: StudentConnect lets you add lessons based primarily on the date — this design choice keeps your lesson list simple, clean, and focused.
+We believe that for most tutors, the most important information to see at a glance is the lesson date, so you can prioritise and prepare for upcoming sessions without distraction.

+However, we recognise that lesson time is also essential.
+To record lesson times without cluttering the main lesson list, you can simply add a time tag to the student’s record.
+This way, you still have full visibility over when each lesson happens, while keeping the interface focused and easy to follow.

 --------------------------------------------------------------------------------------------------------------------